 Transfers may be considered for students from other U.S. accredited podiatric medical schools if the student is ranked in the top half of their class, is currently a student in good academic standing, and has a compelling reason for requesting transfer.
 Students requesting transfer should be prepared to submit copies of all transcripts (undergraduate and graduate level), results from the MCAT, a letter of recommendation from their current Dean, and a letter outlining their reasons for requesting the transfer.
 Because of the unique system-based preclinical curriculum, it is difficult for the College to accept transfer students in the program at DMU.
 Students should be prepared to lose up to one year of credit.
 We do not allow transfers from any U.S., Canadian or other international accredited allopathic and osteopathic medical schools.
 Students interested in transferring are encouraged to contact our office directly to discuss their options.

 Newly admitted students to DMU-CPMS are eligible for some merit based scholarships.
 Students are automatically under consideration for our merit scholarship and selections are made following the interview process.
-Selected students are notified of their award at the time of acceptance and awards typically range from $2,000 to $4,000.
-These awards are renewable for students maintaining class rank within the top 25% of their class for up to 4 years.
+Selected students are notified of their award at the time of acceptance.

 You are welcome to talk with current students.
 Contact the admissions office at email@example.com, and we’ll put you in touch with students who will be glad to answer your questions.